 - Does having a mental disorder excuse bad behavior?

 - Is addiction a brain disease?

-- Does neuroscience show we shouldn’t trust our gut feelings in ethics?
+- Should we trust our gut feelings in ethics and politics?

 Table of Contents